Graylag-PD/Goose-Purge-Macro/SW_SPECIFICATION.md

 Klipper – 3D printer software designed to run as an app, typicaly on a embedded Linux machine
 Klipper macro – gcode macro (and associated definitions) defined according Klipper documentation.
 Uses Jinja2 templates for scripting.
 Typicaly stored within one of the *.cfg files within configuration folder
 Klipper module – A host module, python module loaded by Klipper.
 Stored in klippy/extras/ folder as a *.py file
+Klippy - App part of the Klipper running on the RPi.
+(This is what makes the Klipper "tick") Moonraker - Web API for the Klipper.
+(Without this, Klipper/Klippy is just a terminal app, incapable talking with the world; This is the bridge between Klipper/Klippy and interfaces such as Mainsail)

 ## Organization
 All main decisions shall be made by or together with the Project owner.
 The same applies to any kind of conflicts or issues.
 Project shall be stored and managed in the GitHub
-Default GitHub repository for the project is goose-purge-software
+Default GitHub repository for the project is Goose-Purge-Software
 Default communication method for the development team is Discord, specifically dedicated thread within GOOSE Forge
 Default communication language for the project is English.
 All permanent documentation must be in English.
 Temporary notes of personal nature may be made in Czech or in German